jmdaweb/NVDARemoteServer/readme.md

 You need Docker installed on a Linux system.
 Navigate to the root directory on this repository and run:

-`docker build -f docker/Dockerfile -t nvda-remote-server .`
+`docker build -f docker/Dockerfile -t nvda-remote-server --progress plain .`

 Change or add more tags if you plan to push the image to a Docker registry.
-For example: `docker build -t jmdaweb/nvda-remote-server:latest -t jmdaweb/nvda-remote-server:2.4 .`
+For example: `docker build -f docker/Dockerfile -t jmdaweb/nvda-remote-server:latest -t jmdaweb/nvda-remote-server:2.5 --progress plain .`

-If you want to build a multiplatform image, provided that you meet the prerrequisites described [here](https://docs.docker.com/build/building/multi-platform/), you can use a command like the following: `docker buildx build -f docker/Dockerfile -t jmdaweb/nvda-remote-server:latest -t jmdaweb/nvda-remote-server:2.4 --platform linux/amd64 --platform linux/386 --platform linux/arm64/v8 --platform linux/arm/v7 --platform linux/arm/v5 --platform linux/mips64le --platform linux/ppc64le --platform linux/s390x --push .`
+If you want to build a multiplatform image, provided that you meet the prerrequisites described [here](https://docs.docker.com/build/building/multi-platform/), you can use a command like the following: `docker buildx build -f docker/Dockerfile -t jmdaweb/nvda-remote-server:latest -t jmdaweb/nvda-remote-server:2.5 --platform linux/amd64 --platform linux/386 --platform linux/arm64/v8 --platform linux/arm/v7 --platform linux/arm/v5 --platform linux/arm/v6 --platform linux/ppc64le --platform linux/riscv64 --platform linux/s390x --push --progress plain .`

 ## Running